Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 6. Jasminum nudiflorum

-Jasminium nudiflorium – winter flower ideal for partial shade
+Jasminum nudiflorium – A winter flowering plant ideal for partial shade

 A beautiful climber that is also known as the ‘Winter Jasmine’.
 It is ideal for a partially shaded position in well-drained soil.
 Ideal for coastal gardens, this climber is also classed as a medium-sized shrub and does need tying onto support frames to grow on.
-It produces stunning small bright yellow flowers in the winter and spring.
-These flowers appear after it has dropped its leaves for the winter and the show is absolutely stunning.
-It prefers a more sheltered position which will offer it a little protection from the weather and grows to around 2.5 metres tall by around the same spread.
+It produces stunning, small, bright yellow flowers in the winter and spring.
+These flowers appear after it has dropped their leaves for the winter and the show is absolutely stunning.
+It prefers a more sheltered position that will offer it a little protection from the weather and grows to around 2.5 metres tall by around the same spread.
 The stem growth is vine-like with small green leaves.
 If left unsupported it also makes a great ground spreading shrub.

 Buy from Thompson & Morgan